 As for any possible feline nutritional benefits from bananas, such as potassium, Gates says that could be supplied “with a more appropriate food.
 Cats that are fed a balanced raw meat diet do not need the addition of any fruits, vegetables or grains.”

 But what if a cat, for whatever reason, loves and demands a banana?

 “Well, there may be some cats that might want to, as cats can have unusual or unexplained food interests,” Gates says.

-In an unscientific experiment, I offered my own cats, Starli and Shamrock, the chance to sample bananas: a few thin slices cut in bite-size quarters, a spoonful of mashed banana, and a larger just-peeled piece (in case they needed a visual aid on What Is This Stuff?).
+In an unscientific experiment, I offered my own cats, Starli and Shamrock, the chance to sample bananas: a few thin slices cut in bite-size quarters, a spoonful of mashed banana, and a larger, just-peeled piece.
 Both Starli and Shamrock sniffed delicately and then walked away.
 Starli returned and sat pointedly as if asking for a better snack than these, please.

 Gates says that what cat parents need to realize is that “a cat is not a dog or a person.
 We need to think about what to feed a cat on their terms, not ours.
 Feeding a cat high levels of carbs is harmful and contributes to many of the diseases that cats suffer from in high numbers, such as diabetes and irritable bowel disease (IBD).”

 So when it comes to cats and bananas, make your kitty’s home a banana-free zone.